Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection

 Fine-tuning and retraining techniques train the victim model for a few epochs with a relatively small learning rate, and some weight parameters may be frozen~\cite{tajbakhsh_convolutional_2016} to enable a finer control.
 The difference between them is that retraining also re-initializes the weights of the last layer.
 Pruning and quantization methods are compression techniques that aim to reduce DNN size by removing trivial weights or quantizing parameters to low-bit values while minimizing the drop in model performance~\cite{han_2016_deep, jacob_quantization_2018}.
-Surrogate models obtained by these four methods have the same model structure as the victim model, so they belong to homogeneous methods.
+Surrogate models obtained by these four methods have the same model structure and classification task as the victim model, so they are homogeneous models.
 On the other hand, knowledge distillation and model extraction train surrogate models by exploiting the victim model's outputs~\cite{hinton_distilling_2015,orekondy_knockoff_2019,yuan_es_2022}, and they usually result in a different architecture; transfer learning replaces the last layer with a new one~\cite{weiss_survey_2016}, and the classification task becomes different.
-Therefore, these three reuse techniques change the model structure and fall into the category of heterogeneous methods.
+Therefore, these three reuse techniques produce heterogeneous models with repsect to the victim model.

-Detecting heterogeneous cases is usually more challenging.
-To the best of our knowledge, in previous work, only ModelDiff~\cite{li_modeldiff_2021} could handle transfer learning reuse cases, but it is not good at dealing with the other two heterogeneous reuse types.
-We propose a benchmark Reuse Zoo covering different types of reuse methods for DNN reuse detector evaluation, and we elaborate on the construction details in Section~\ref{sec:bench}.